SEMI GEM300 Standards Overview

-SECS/GEM was the beginning, enabling IC makers to communicate and control wafer fabrication equipment.
+GEM, or SECS/GEM was the initial approach for enabling IC makers to communicate and control wafer fabrication equipment.
 The introduction of 300mm wafers, with the attending demand for solutions that enabled far greater automation, created a whole new set of challenges.
-The GEM 300 standards were developed by SEMI to solve these challenges.
+The GEM300 standards were developed by SEMI to solve these challenges.

-Prior to the development of 300mm wafers, IC manufacturers required equipment suppliers to support only the SECS-II/GEM SEMI standards - SECS-II messaging (E5), GEM (E30), and either the HSMS (E37) or RS-232 (E4) transport protocol standard - with basic features for controlling and monitoring the equipment.
-With the move to larger and heavier 300mm wafer sizes and plans to maximize production throughput through automation, semiconductor factories required automated material delivery to and from each unit of equipment, along with remote equipment configuration and control.
-In order to achieve this, additional communication standards were required to manage the material delivery, configure the equipment processing, and track the material.
+Prior to the development of 300mm wafers, IC manufacturers required equipment suppliers to support only the SECS-II/GEM SEMI standards with basic features for controlling and monitoring the equipment.
+This included SECS-II messaging (E5), GEM (E30), and either the HSMS (E37) or RS-232 (E4) transport protocol standard.
+With the move to larger and heavier 300mm wafer sizes and plans to maximize production throughput via automation, semiconductor factories required automated material delivery to and from each unit of equipment.
+They also required remote equipment configuration and control.
+In order to achieve this, additional communication standards were created to manage the material delivery, configure the equipment processing, and track the material.

-Today, IC makers require production equipment to comply with the SEMI GEM 300 standards, including at least SEMI standards
+Today, IC makers require production equipment to comply with the SEMI GEM300 standards, including at least the following SEMI standards:

 Additional standards may also be required, such as: